SquizAI/Project_MGMT_class/project-management-demo/README.md

 - Environment variables secure sensitive information
 - HTTPS enforced for all communications

+## 🚢 Deployment

+### Deploying to Netlify

+1. **Prepare your repository**
+   - Ensure all environment variables are properly set up in `.env.example`
+   - Make sure `.env` is in your `.gitignore` file
+   - Commit all changes to your repository

+2. **Connect to Netlify**
+   - Log in to your Netlify account
+   - Click "New site from Git"
+   - Select your repository

+3. **Configure build settings**
+   - Build command: `npm run build`
+   - Publish directory: `dist`
+   - Click "Show advanced" and add your environment variables:
+     - `VITE_SUPABASE_URL`
+     - `VITE_SUPABASE_ANON_KEY`

+4. **Deploy the site**
+   - Click "Deploy site"
+   - Wait for the build to complete

+5. **Set up continuous deployment**
+   - Netlify will automatically deploy when changes are pushed to your main branch
+   - You can configure branch deploys in the Netlify dashboard

+### Environment Variables

+For security, never commit your actual environment variables to the repository.
+Instead:

+1. Use `.env.example` to document required variables
+2. Set up environment variables in the Netlify dashboard
+3. For local development, create a `.env` file (which is gitignored)

 ## 📝 Development Roadmap

 - [x] Project setup with React and Vite